32 Witchy Facts About ‘Practical Magic’ (1998)

 While Practical Magic didn’t make back its $75-million budget and critics gave it poor reviews, it is now one of the most popular witch movies of all time.
 Here are some fun facts and behind-the-scenes trivia about a treasured Halloween classic:

-1. The Owens’s house was deemed so important to the film that while much of the film was shot on a soundstage in California, a real house was built for the film on park land on San Juan Island in Washington.
+1. The Owens’ house was deemed so important to the film that while much of it was shot on a soundstage in California, a real house was built on park land on San Juan Island in Washington.
 It was an architectural shell and the inside of the home was never completed.
 It was demolished immediately after filming.

 2. Because the house was built on park land that had Native American heritage, no digging was allowed, which was one reason the home was only a shell.
 This was also the reason the house was torn down as soon as filming was finished.